The Jerry Lewis Holocaust movie no one has ever seen – DW – 08/30/2024

 The Jerry Lewis Holocaust movie no one has ever seenAugust 30, 2024

-Jerry Lewis, the legendary American comedian, once made a film so controversial it has never been seen by the public.
+Jerry Lewis, the legendary American comedian, once made a film so controversial it was never seen by the public.

 "The Day the Clown Cried," shot in 1972, tells the story of a circus clown who leads children to their deaths in a Nazi concentration camp.